Welcome!

 Twitter

 I am on the academic job market this fall!
-Feel free to reach out if you’re interested in my research or have relevant opportunities.
+Feel free to reach out if you’re interested in my research or have relevant openings to share.

 Research